Meta and RedTrack

 9. (optional) Warm up your Facebook account with test conversions

-To start running a live campaign, you need to make sure everything is up and running.
-And at this point, we will need to warm up your account with some fake conversions.
+To start a live campaign, ensure everything is in place.
+At this point, we will need to warm up your account with simulated conversions.

-1. Once you’re done with the integration and have created a Facebook campaign, you need to run some live clicks from Facebook.
+1. Once you’re done with the integration and have created a Meta campaign, you need to run some live clicks from Facebook.

 We will need them for conversion generation.
 To find your clicks, go to Logs → Clicks: